Pocket-lint has already detailed the best media streaming services available in the UK, and now we've done the same for the US.

 Price: New releases rentals start from $2.99 in SD, $3.99 in HD.
 You can also purchase new films for $12.99 in SD, $14.99 in HD.
 A new movie in 3D might cost upwards of $29.99 to buy. series are generally available to purchase by episode, and each episode costs $1.99 in SD or $2.99 in HD.

-For: Sony Video Unlimited is more like a pay-per-view download service.
-It's part of Sony's Entertainment Network and sits alongside Music Unlimited.
+For: PlayStation Video is more like a pay-per-view download service.
 Because the service is a part of Sony’s Entertainment Network, you can add funds to the Playstation Network, and then easily spend on films and shows.
 Content costs money, naturally, but it is often newer than what competitors like Netflix offer.

 Every film and television show comes with a high-quality trailer and description, and there is an extensive listing of new and popular titles.
 Also, SD files tend to weigh around 1GB, while HD films weigh around 4GB.
 But instead of making you wait forever for them to download, Sony lets you stream your purchase while the rest of the film downloads.